 Many schools in the world are organized and run in a way that produces a very specific kind of student.
 These are students who are often motivated by competition, are competitive themselves, and who often perceive their school as a place hostile to them.
 These students often come from backgrounds that instill in them a sense of belonging within the school community.
 Still, when they don’t find this sense of belonging within their school, it can often be difficult for them to see the value of the education they are getting.

 We all want to belong, to be accepted, to feel like we matter.
 But for many young people, a school can be a daunting place.
 They may not feel like they are part of the school community, or they may feel like they don’t have anyone to rely on for help.
 School leaders can do a lot to help students feel that they belong and to create a supportive environment so that students can feel safe and valued.
+Those in school administrative or leadership positions can get help from education consulting services to fully understand the constraints and challenges of school environments, and adopt constructive measures to tackle them.

 Diversity, inclusion, and belonging are all buzzwords in schools today.
 But what they really mean can vary from school to school, depending on the leadership team.
 It’s the responsibility of school leaders to build a sense of belonging among students, ensuring they feel a part of their school community, which in turn will help them feel a greater sense of belonging to a society that is increasingly diverse.